oknesar/re-test/README.md

     skipTo('someTest'),
 ))

-// if 'Open modal' test will throw error, all tests above
+// if 'Open modal' test will be failed
-// 'Some new test' will be failed
+// all tests above suite with id 'Some new test' will be failed

 it('Some new test', suite(
     id('someTest'),